W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 ### Impact
 This update reinforces the project's core value of absolute privacy while expanding the vision to include cutting-edge biometric and visual features.
 The strong privacy pledge builds trust with users who may be concerned about sensor data collection.

+## 1 Jun 2025 - Windows Support Continuation
+**User Request**: "add a md document how we do this in the code, not only telling users thats its so. comprehensive!"

+**AI Response**: Created comprehensive Windows setup scripts, added Visual C++ Build Tools information, and improved cross-platform documentation

+**Implementation**:
+- Created PowerShell setup script
+- Added Windows-specific notes
+- Implemented platform detection

+## 1 Jun 2025 - Privacy Implementation Documentation
+**User Request**: "add a md document how we do this in the code, not only telling users thats its so. comprehensive! refer to it from the readme as well. add cursor rule to keep an eye on this and keep updating it."

+**AI Response**: Created comprehensive PRIVACY_IMPLEMENTATION.md document showing exactly HOW privacy is implemented in the code with specific line numbers and verification methods.

+**Implementation**:
+- Created detailed privacy implementation guide with code examples
+- Added verification methods and testing procedures
+- Updated README.md to reference the new document
+- Updated cursor rules to maintain both PRIVACY_IMPLEMENTATION.md and use actual dates
+- Fixed GitHub issue templates naming convention
+- Released version 0.4.0

+**Additional Fixes**:
+- Fixed PROJECT_HISTORY.md date accuracy requirement in cursor rules
+- Renamed issue templates to follow GitHub naming conventions (hyphenated lowercase)
+- Added privacy documentation maintenance requirements to cursor rules

+## Future Development

+The project continues to evolve with a focus on:

 ---